HareemFatima5/Inference-Based-Riddle-Solver/README.md

 - Python installed
 - Python IDE (Visual Studio, Pycharm etc)

+### Installation
-- To run this game, you need to install Pygame and Z3 solver.
-They can be installed using pip:
+To run this game, you need to install the required libraries.
+Use the following commands:

 ```bash
 pip install pygame
 pip install z3-solver
 ```
+### Running the Game
+1. Clone or download the game source code.
+2. Open the game project in your Python IDE.
+3. Run the main Python file to start the game.

 ## Credits
 - The other contributors are [Fizza Kashif](https://github.com/fizza49) and [Misbah Shaheen](https://github.com/Misbah-shaheen).